 Substitute forms.
 You may furnish to the recipient Copy B of the official IRS form, or you may use substitute Forms 1099-DIV, 1099-INT, 1099-OID, or 1099-PATR, if they contain the same language as the official IRS forms and they comply with the rules in Pub.
 1179, relating to substitute Forms 1099.
 Applicable box titles and numbers must be clearly identified, using the same wording and numbering as the official IRS form.
-However, for Form 1099-INT, if your substitute does not contain box 3, "Interest on U.S. Savings Bonds and Treas. obligations," you may omit "not included in box 3" from the box 1 title.
 For information on substitute Forms 1099-MISC, see Other information below.
 For Forms 1099-S, see Real estate transactions below.

 All substitute statements to recipients must contain the tax year, form number, and form name prominently displayed together in one area of the statement.
-For example, they could be shown in the upper right part of the statement.
+For example, they could be shown in the upper right part of the additional requirements and certain "composite" statements that are permitted.

 If you are using substitutes, the IRS encourages you to use boxes so that the substitute has the appearance of a form.
-The substitute form must contain the applicable instructions as on the front and back of Copy B of the official IRS form.
+The substitute form must contain the applicable instructions as on the front and back of Copy B (in the case of Form 1099-R, Copies B, C, and 2) of the official IRS form.
 See Pub.
-1179 for additional requirements.
-Certain "composite" statements are permitted.
-See Pub.
-1179.
+1179 for